MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-packet-fragment.md

 Client drivers must not read or write to this value.

 **DmaLogicalAddress**
-For Rx queues, contains a mapped DMA address that can be used to program NIC hardware.
+For receive queues, contains a mapped DMA address that can be used to program NIC hardware.

-For Tx queues, cast this value to an MDL pointer.
+For transmit queues, cast this value to an MDL pointer.

-This value is read-only: client drivers must not modify this value.
+Do not modify this value.

 **VirtualAddress**
 Points to the start of the packet buffer.
 This address is mapped into the system address space.

-For Tx queues, this value is read-only.
+For transmit queues, this value is read-only.

 **ValidLength**
 Contains the length of packet payload.
-The `ValidLength` is guaranteed to be less than or equal to `Capacity`.
+This value is less than or equal to the value of **Capacity**.

-For Tx queues, this value is read-only.
+For transmit queues, this value is read-only.

 **Capacity**
 Contains the total length of the packet buffer.

-For Tx queues, this value is read-only.
+For transmit queues, this value is read-only.

 **Offset**
 Contains the offset from the start of the `VirtualAddress` and `DmaLogicalAddress` to the start of the valid packet payload.
-The `Offset` is guaranteed to be less than or equal to `Capacity`.
+This value is less than or equal to the value of **Capacity**.

-For Tx queues, this value is read-only.
+For transmit queues, this value is read-only.

 **Completed**
-Client drivers may use this flag in conjunction with [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md) to complete packets back to the OS.
-The client driver sets the `Completed` flag to `TRUE` on the first fragment of a [**NET_PACKET**](net-packet.md).
+A bit field value that, when set for the first fragment of a [**NET_PACKET**](net-packet.md), specifies that this packet should be completed when the client calls [**NetRingBufferReturnCompletedPackets**](netringbufferreturncompletedpackets.md).

-This flag is Reserved on fragments other than the first fragment of a packet.
+Do not use this flag on fragments other than the first fragment of a packet.

 **Scratch**
-Client drivers may use this value for any purpose.
+A bit field value that the client may use for any purpose.
+When the [**NET_PACKET**](net-packet.md) is reused, this value is reset to zero.
-It will be reset to 0 when the [**NET_PACKET**](net-packet.md) is reused.

 Remarks
 -------

-A `NET_PACKET_FRAGMENT` is similar in concept to an `MDL`.
+The **NET_PACKET_FRAGMENT** structure is similar in concept to a memory descriptor list (MDL).
-The `NET_PACKET_FRAGMENT` is optimized for efficient advance/retreat operations, and efficient use with DMA.

-A single [**NET_PACKET**](net-packet.md) has one or more `NET_PACKET_FRAGMENT` structures linked into it.
+A single [**NET_PACKET**](net-packet.md) structure contains references to one or more **NET_PACKET_FRAGMENT** structures.

-Each fragment is a virtually-contiguous buffer of memory; the packet itself is the sum of each virtually-contiguous buffer.
+While each fragment is a virtually contiguous buffer of memory, a packet that contains more than one fragment is virtually discontiguous.
-Therefore, a packet can be virtually-discontiguous; if so, the packet has more than one fragment attached to it.

-In NetAdapterCx version 1.0, each [**NET_PACKET**](net-packet.md) represents a single network frame, and the `LastPacketOfChain` field is not used.

-In NetAdapterCx version 1.0, the client driver cannot unlink, append, or rearrange `NET_PACKET_FRAGMENT` structures from a [**NET_PACKET**](net-packet.md) structure.
+The client driver should not unlink, append, or rearrange **NET_PACKET_FRAGMENT** structures within a [**NET_PACKET**](net-packet.md) structure.

-The buffer layout fields must always obey this identity: `Capacity` &geq; `ValidLength` + `Offset`.

 Requirements
 ------------